3than0ls/Defender/README.md

 # Defender
-Defender is a space game, currently still developing.
+Defender is a space game made using pygame.